naparuba/tanuki-www/content/pages/docs/agent/http.md

 This endpoint does not require a cluster leader, and as such will succeed even during an availability outage.
-It can thus be a simple check to see if any Consul servers are routable.
+It can thus be a simple check to see if any XXX servers are routable.

 ### /v1/catalog/nodes